-A tiered loyalty programme is a type of membership programme in which customers receive various benefits based on their rank.
-This is where you may quickly configure your program's tiering.
+A tiered loyalty programme is a type of membership programme in which members receive various benefits based on their rank.
+This is where you can quickly configure your program's tiering.

 There are two parts to setup: